StreetEasy Lets New Yorkers Book Reservations for 2046

 Booking a reservation two decades into the future sounds like a silly premise, but when you understand the nature of New Yorkers, StreetEasy's strategy makes sense.

-New York doesn’t really let you stay neutral because you’re either leaving or committing, even if you don’t realize it at the time.
+The city doesn’t really let you stay neutral because you’re either leaving or committing, even if you don’t realize it at the time.

 Would you still want the same table in 20 years, or are you just passing through?

-That's something StreetEasy wants you to think about, and it's willing to bet your answer would be the former.
+This question is something StreetEasy wants you to think about, and it's willing to bet your answer would be the former.

 Want to spark joy among your audience?
 Check out the top experiential marketing agencies that design campaigns to do just this.